Forsyth County DUI Guide

 Immediate Steps (First 24 Hours)

-After a DUI arrest in Forsyth County, the following generally occurs:
+Following a DUI arrest in Forsyth County, here's what typically happens:

-• Arrest and Initial Processing: You'll likely be arrested by either the Winston-Salem Police Department (WSPD), which patrols the municipal limits of Winston-Salem, or the Forsyth County Sheriff's Office (FCSO).
-Knowing which agency initiated the arrest is crucial for later accessing police reports.
+- Arrest and Initial Processing: You'll likely be arrested by either the Winston-Salem Police Department (WSPD), if the arrest occurred within city limits, or the Forsyth County Sheriff's Office (FCSO) if the arrest occurred in the unincorporated areas of the county.

 Critical Deadlines